 Receive Medical Attention.
 Don’t ever refuse medical attention.
 You may not feel any pain now, but there could be some injuries that you are not aware of at the time.

 Being involved in a hit and run accident can leave you in a tough situation.
-The individual who fled the scene of the accident may not have active insurance or in some cases may never found.
-Having to talk to insurance companies and trying to avoid paying damage claims on your vehicle can be tiresome and cause emotional distress.
-For those who are injured in a hit and run accident and don’t have PIP, you will need to hire a Car Accident Lawyer to help fight for the compensation that you deserve.
+The individual who fled the scene of the accident may never be identified.
+Having to deal with the stress of being in an accident and recovering from your injuries is overwhelming.
+If you are injured in a hit and run accident, you will need to hire a Car Accident Lawyer to help fight for the compensation that you deserve.